andreiczc/react-experience-sharing-spa/README.md

 # **Web Application for Sharing Public Transport Experience**

-This solution was implemented for a Web Technologies in project in a team of four.
+This solution was implemented for a Web Technologies project in a team of four.

 The purpose of the application is to allow logged in and anonymous users to share public transport experience.